 Since 1985 Teva has invested significantly in the market leading technologies to manufacture metered dose inhalers (MDIs) and breath-actuated inhalers such as Teva’s Spiromax® device.

-The Waterford site quality standards are recognised both as the gold standard within Teva, and also by the HPRA and US Food and Drug Administration (FDA)
+The Waterford site quality standards are recognised as the gold standard within Teva.
+The site is FDA approved (which means we are approved to export our products to the US, by US’s Food and Drug Administration (FDA)).

 The research and development focus at Waterford is dedicated to the next generation respiratory products for the treatment of respiratory conditions like asthma and Chronic Obstructive Pulmonary Disease.